-• The number of possible shots applies to a 250MB memory card.
+• The number of possible shots applies to a 512MB memory card.

 - The file size and number of possible shots are based on Canon's testing criteria (JPEG quality: 8, processing parameters: Normal, ISO 100, etc.).
-The actual file size and number of possible shots will depend on the subject, JPEG quality, shooting mode, ISO speed, processing parameters, etc. - On the top LCD panel, you can check the remaining number of shots the memory card can record.
+The actual file size and number of possible shots will depend on the subject, JPEG quality, shooting mode, ISO speed, processing parameters, etc. - On the top LCD panel, you can check the remaining number of shots the memory card can record. - In the viewfinder, the number of max. burst is displayed up to 99 when S (Small) is selected for image size.